 Self-guided studies or certified financial counselors to talk to you about common day issues such as paying bills on time, buying a home, or getting divorced.

 Our partners at BALANCE have an online budgeting tool called OnTrack that can get you started in creating a workable budget.
 If, after you have used this tool, you still have questions that are unanswered, a financial counselor at BALANCE can help you take the information you've gained from OnTrack and create a plan for your financial future.

 Your credit report is very important.
 It is used in nearly every industry: opening a bank account or getting a loan and applying for housing and employment.
 It's important that you check your credit report from each of the major credit reporting agencies on a regular basis.
 Get your report and learn what's in it by using BALANCE's online tool to assist you.
 Of course, as always, if you find you still have questions, contact the financial counselors at BALANCE.

-BALANCE is a wholly-owned subsidiary of Consumer Credit Counseling Services (CCCS) of San Francisco.
-As such, they are member of the National Foundation for Credit Counseling (NFCC) and have been accredited by the Council on Accreditation (COA).
-In addition, all of their counselors must be certified using the NFCC's Counselor Certification Program™ and must be recertified every two years.
+BALANCE is a wholly-owned subsidiary of Consumer Credit Counseling Services (CCCS) of San Francisco, a member of the National Foundation for Credit Counseling (NFCC) and accredited by the Council on Accreditation (COA).
+BALANCE counselors are certified and recertified every two years using the NFCC's Counselor Certification Program™.